Understanding Data Broker Regulations in the U.S.

 1. Selling is broadly defined as selling, renting, releasing, disclosing, disseminating, making available, transferring, or otherwise communicating to a third party for monetary or other valuable consideration (including advertising)

-Notably, this definitions is WAY beyond what most people think of when they think of data brokers.
-This definition includes many more categories of businesses that need to register including:
+Notably, this definition is WAY beyond what most people think of when they think of data brokers and pulls in many more categories of businesses that need to register, including:

 • Sales prospecting tools,